The Musashi Bamboo Katana is proving to be quite a popular choice for the sword enthusiast on a budget.

 There had to be a catch, and I did have a nagging doubt..

 It's actually pretty common practice for Chinese forges to 'step up' the quality of the steel because, well - who is really going to know?
-And when these swords first came out, I recall that they WERE described as 1045 carbon steel and then 1060...
+And when these swords first came out, I recall that they WERE described as 1045 carbon steel and then suddenly changed into 1060...

 Now I have not subjected these swords to a detailed (and expensive) metallurgical analysis..
 However, the price point tells me a lot..
 1060 carbon steel is harder to work than 1045, and more time means more money..